taikedz/alpacka-ng/README.md

       newbuntu:
       - pythonispython2
 ```

+Comparisons supported:

+* `>=` - greater than or equal to specified value
+* `<=` - less than or equal to specified value
+* `==` - exactly equal to specified value
+* `=~` - release file contains specified value

 ## Get warnings

-You can also set a warning for any action.
-Warnings are messages that are displayed before an action is carried out.
+You can set a warning for any action.
+Warnings are messages that are displayed instead of carrying out an option.
 If a warning is set, a message is printed and `paf` exits without carrying out the activity.
+If no warning is set, or if prior warning was unset, action proceeds as normal.

 To run an action bypassing the warning (execute anyway), use the long bypass option: